seapagan/lice2/README.md

 This version fixes the compatibility issue with Python 3.12, and adds some new
 features:

-- It now uses [Poetry](https://python-poetry.org/) for dependency management
+- It now uses [Poetry](https://python-poetry.org/) for dependency management.
-- Can read from a config file for default values
+- Can read from a config file for default values.
+- Can optionally copy the license to the clipboard automatically.
-- Converted from 'argparse' to 'Typer' for CLI handling
+- Converted from 'argparse' to 'Typer' for CLI handling.
 - Fixes the issue where extra spaces and newlines were added to the generated license text.
 This was considered a bug by at least several users, so it was fixed in version `0.10.0`.
-However, if you want to generate a license with the old style, you can use the `--legacy` option or set the `legacy` key in the configuration file to `true`
+However, if you want to generate a license with the old style, you can use the `--legacy` option or set the `legacy` key in the configuration file to `true`.
-- The code has been modernized and cleaned up, all type-hinting has been added
+- The code has been modernized and cleaned up, all type-hinting has been added.
-- It passes strict linting with the latest 'Ruff' and 'mypy'
+- It passes strict linting with the latest 'Ruff' and 'mypy'.
-- GitHub actions set up for linting, `Dependabot` and `Dependency Review`
+- GitHub actions set up for linting, `Dependabot` and `Dependency Review`.

 In addition, future plans can be seen in the [TODO.md](TODO.md) file.